-In 2013 AGL publicly committed to review its employment policies for LGBTI employees and subsequently implemented an LGBTI inclusion strategy in 2014.
-AGL was recognised for supporting its LGBTI employees in May 2015, when AGL was rated as one of the best performing first-time entrants to the Australian Workplace Equality Index, which is published annually by Pride in Diversity.
+In 2014 we implemented an LGBTI inclusion strategy.
+In 2015 AGL was rated as one of the best performing first-time entrants to the Australian Workplace Equality Index, which is published annually by Pride in Diversity.

-In September 2015, AGL’s Managing Director and CEO announced AGL’s support for marriage equality in Australia and stated “Given that approximately seven percent of our employees across our regional and metropolitan sites identify as LGBTI, our support for marriage equality helps foster an inclusive and open workplace which will drive higher levels of employee wellbeing and productivity,” said Mr Vesey.
-AGL’s position was strongly endorsed by AGL’s Board, management and LGBTI employee inclusion network, ‘AGL Shine’.
+In September 2015, AGL’s Managing Director and CEO announced AGL’s support for marriage equality in Australia.
+“Given that approximately seven percent of our employees across our regional and metropolitan sites identify as LGBTI, our support for marriage equality helps foster an inclusive and open workplace which will drive higher levels of employee wellbeing and productivity,” said Mr Vesey.
+Our position was strongly endorsed by AGL’s Board, management and LGBTI employee inclusion network, ‘AGL Shine’.

 In May 2017, AGL was awarded with Gold Tier Employer status at the Australian LGBTI Inclusion Awards in Sydney.
-More than 100 organisations participated in this year’s Australian Workplace Equality Index (AWEI) – an annual assessment of government, corporate, small business and not-for-profit organisations’ efforts to build an LGBTI-inclusive culture and environment.
-This is the third year that AGL has participated in the AWEI and this year’s Gold award was preceded by a Silver tier award in 2016 and being recognised as the best performing new entrant in 2015.
+More than 100 organisations participated in this year’s Australian Workplace Equality Index (AWEI).
+It was the third year that AGL has participated in the AWEI and was preceded by a Silver tier award in 2016 and being recognised as the best performing new entrant in 2015.

-In accordance with AGL’s Political Donations Policy, which was approved by the AGL Board in August 2015:
+In accordance with our Political Donations Policy, which was approved by the AGL Board in August 2015: